Caitlin Clark, Napheesa Collier set to reveal teams they drafted for WNBA All-Star Game | TSN

 Clark, Collier set to reveal teams they drafted for WNBA All-Star Game

-NEW YORK (AP) — Caitlin Clark and Naphessa Collier each have their draft strategy for the WNBA All-Star Game.
+NEW YORK (AP) — Caitlin Clark and Napheesa Collier each have their draft strategy for the WNBA All-Star Game.

 The two captains chose their teams for the game that will be played on July 19 at Clark's home arena in Indianapolis.
 The squads will be revealed Tuesday night.